sgruver/roundbois/README.md

 # RoundBois

-RoundBois is an Android application to make finding and visualizing wheels are your car simple
+RoundBois is an Android application to make finding and visualizing wheels on your car simple.

 ## Smart Search ##
 Narrow down the wheels you want with your desired fitment using your car's specifications.
 The search function only shows the wheels that match your specific criteria.